Ronnie Fair

 Veronica Fair Sullins (born Veronica Ching Fair; August 5, 1978) is an American retired professional soccer player who represented the United States national team, winning three caps.
 She played professional club soccer for New York Power and San Diego Spirit of the Women's United Soccer Association (WUSA).

 Her twin sister, Lorrie Fair, was also a member of the national team, and when Ronnie was called in to participate in a game against England on May 9, 1997, in San Jose, California, it became the first time a pair of sisters played together for the women's national team.

 Playing career

+In 2000 Fair played for Boston Renegades of the USL W-League.
+She served three assists in her 12 appearances.

 Fair was drafted to the New York Power for the inaugural season of the WUSA.
 She started all 21 games and served two assists.
 She returned with the Power for the 2002 season and was the only player on the squad to start all 21 games.
 She played a total of 1752 minutes as a midfielder and defender during the season.
 Her four assists ranked second on the team.
 During the 2003 season, Fair played for the San Diego Spirit.